Arvin in Kern County, California — The American West (Pacific Coastal)

 Erected by Kern County Chamber of Commerce, Kern County Historical Society, Bakersfield El Tajon, Parlor No. 239 N.D.G.W, Bakersfield Parlor No.42 N.S.G.W.
 (Marker Number 371.)

 Location.
 35° 12.516′ N, 118° 49.275′ W. Marker is in Arvin, California, in Kern County.
+Marker can be reached from Bear Mountain Boulevard.
+Marker is located in the Courtyard of Saint Thomas the Apostle Church.
 Touch for map.
-Marker is located in the Courtyard of Saint Thomas the Apostle Church.
-Marker is at or near this postal address: 350 E Bear Mountain Boulevard, Arvin CA 93203, United States of America.
+Marker is at or near this postal address: 350 E Bear Mountain Blvd, Arvin CA 93203, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Arvins Veterans (approx. 0.7 miles away); Point On The Jedediah Smith Trail (was approx. 8.6 miles away but has been reported missing. ); Arvin-Sierra Glider Port (approx. 8.9 miles away); Bakersfield National Cemetery Kern River Slough (approx. 9.3 miles away); Sinks of the Tejon (approx. 9.6 miles away); Bealville (approx. 11.9 miles away); Caliente (approx. 12.4 miles away).
+At least 8 other Arvins Veterans (approx. 0.7 miles away); Arvin-Sierra Glider Port (approx. 8.9 miles away); Bakersfield National Cemetery (approx. 9.1 miles away); Kern River Slough (approx. 9.3 miles away); Sinks of the Tejon (approx. 9.6 miles away); Bealville (approx. 11.9 miles away); Caliente (approx. 12.4 miles away); Pablo Galtes - Union Cemetery (approx. 14½ miles away).
 Touch for a list and map of all markers in Arvin.

 More about this marker.
-This site has been designated as California Registered Historical Landmark No.371
+This site was designated California Historical Landmark No. 371

 Regarding Francisco Garces O.F.M.
 Padre Francis Tomás Hermenogildo Garcés also founded Mission La Purisima Concepción de la Virgén Santisima, located near where the Gila River meets the Colorado River in Arizona.